A Journey into Inka Spirit: Inti Raymi Festival & Machu Picchu

 During our time in the Sacred Valley, we will have a chance to immerse ourselves in some of the deep cultural or spiritual practices, guided by Andean masters and local artisans.
 Each experience opens a window into the living traditions of the indigenous Quechua world and the mystical heart of the Andes.

-🔥 Sunset ritual & Fire ceremony - ancient Andean ritual of spiritual cleansing, used to release old energies and invite new beginnings
+🔥 Fire ceremony - ancient Andean ritual of spiritual cleansing, used to release old energies and invite new beginnings

-🧶 Textile Weaving Workshop — learning ancestral techniques of natural dyes and the secret symbolist of weaving patterns.
-This is sustainable and deeply cultural experience
+🧶 Textile/ Weaving craftsmen visit — learning ancestral techniques of natural dyes and the secret symbolism of weaving patterns.
+This is a sustainable and deeply cultural experience

 Highlights and places to be visited